 Smaller projects may take you a while to use up those leftovers but a larger project like a blanket will do it much faster.

-Think a patchwork blanket or stripes and those yarn scraps will definitely become useful.
+Think of a patchwork blanket or stripes and those yarn scraps will definitely become useful.

-Baby blankets or larger throw blankets can be made with lots of different colours, weights and textures.
+Baby blankets or larger throw blankets can be made with lots of different colors, weights, and textures.

 More Yarn Stash Patterns